-UNE's Information Technology Services serves as the University's information technology leader.
-ITS provides resources for both academic and administrative computing, including technical, instructional, and informational support to students, faculty, and staff.
+UNE's Information Technology Services department serves as the University's information technology leader.
+It provides resources for both academic and administrative computing, including technical, instructional, and informational support to students, faculty, and staff.

 Information Technology Services (ITS) continuously monitors computer industry developments and the needs of the UNE community in order to create an effective and exciting environment for teaching, learning, and scholarship.
-The University computer network extends through classrooms, offices, and computer labs on the University Campus in Biddeford and on the Westbrook College Campus as well.
-At the same time, ITS has implemented and supports an integrated University-wide information system to handle all administrative functions (registration, financial aid, etc.).
+The University computer network ranges through classrooms, offices, and computer labs.
+ITS is implementing an integrated University-wide information system to handle all administrative functions (registration, financial aid, etc.).
 Each campus has a central computing area dedicated to use by students in all disciplines, seven days a week.
-On the University Campus, Decary Hall houses a state-of-the-art classroom and labs of Windows based and Macintosh computers; on the Westbrook College Campus, Proctor Hall houses a state-of-the-art classroom and labs of Windows based computers as well as a 24-hour lab located in the library.
-In lab settings, student staff members provide assistance to users of educational, scientific, graphics, business, and Internet software.
+On the University Campus, Decary Hall houses a stateof-the-art classroom and labs of Windows (IBM) and Macintosh computers; on the Westbrook College Campus, a new IBM-compatible classroom and lab are in Blewett Hall.
+In lab settings, a student staff provides assistance to users of educational, scientific, graphics, business, and Internet software.
 Laser printing is available in each computer area; there is no per-page charge.